jamiebrynes7/obsidian-todoist-plugin/docs/docs/configuration.md

 When enabled, page links added to tasks created via the [command](./commands/add-task) will be wrapped in parenthesis.
 This may help identifying links if you primarily use Todoist on mobile platforms.

+### Add task button adds page link

+When enabled, the embedded add task button in queries will add a link to the page to the task in the specified place.
+This behaviour can also be disabled completely.

 ## Advanced

 ### Debug logging